The White Collection

 Name on the Arc the Triomphe in Paris

-While my collection originates mostly from Europe, this old Siamese ivory seal is of particular interest.
+While my collection originates from Europe, this old Siamese ivory seal stamp is of particular interest.
 Both because its engraving echoes European heraldic composition and because of the significance of its symbols.
 In European terminology, the arms could be described as: “Tierced per pall: 1.
 A high ceremonial hat; 2.
 A chakra; 3.
 A cannon”.
 The high ceremonial hat (พระมาลาเส้าสูง) was worn by Siamese royals, nobles and high-ranking officials, especially from the Ayutthaya and early Rattanakosin periods.
 It is often associated with formal dress, processions, and court rank.
 The finest examples were adorned with gold and diamonds and trimmed with a bird-of-paradise feather.
 The chakra pattern (ลายจักร) is a potent emblem in Thai tradition, representing nobility, authority, and the power to govern.
 In classical Thai art, any form of the chakra or wheel is associated with Royalty and with the capacity to “set things in motion.”
 It is noteworthy that a white chakra was added to the Siamese flag in the early Rattanakosin period by King Rama I, reserved exclusively for royal use.

 High ceremonial hat